 Q5: Are Olive Eggers suitable for backyard flocks?

-Ans: Yes, Olive Eggers are popular choices for backyard flocks due to their unique egg color and friendly temperament.
+Ans: Yes, Olive Eggers are suitable for backyard flocks due to their friendly temperament.
 They are well-suited for small to medium-sized flocks.